jaanrebane/ICM20689/README.md

 ICM20689 IMU(SPI,10);
 ```

-### Common Setup Functions
+#### Common Setup Functions

 The following functions are used to setup the ICM20689 sensor.
 These should be called once before data collection, typically this is done in the Arduino *void setup()* function.
 The *begin* function should always be used.
 Optionally, the *setAccelRange* and *setGyroRange*, *setDlpfBandwidth*, and *setSrd* functions can be used to set the accelerometer and gyroscope full scale ranges, DLPF bandwidth, and SRD to values other than default.
 The *enableDataReadyInterrupt* and *disableDataReadyInterrupt* control whether the ICM20689 generates an interrupt on data ready.
 The *enableWakeOnMotion* puts the ICM20689 into a low power mode and enables an interrupt when motion detected is above a given threshold.
 Finally, *enableFifo* sets up and enables the FIFO buffer.
 These functions are described in detail, below.

 **int begin()**
 This should be called in your setup function.
 It initializes communication with the ICM20689, sets up the sensor for reading data, and estimates the gyro bias, which is removed from the sensor data.
-This function returns a positive value on a successful initialization and returns a negative value on an unsuccesful initialization.
+This function returns a positive value on a successful initialization and returns a negative value on an unsuccessful initialization.
 If unsuccessful, please check your wiring or try resetting power to the sensor.
 The following is an example of setting up the ICM20689.

 ```C++
 int status;